apple/swift-service-discovery/README.md

 - When `subscribe` is first invoked, the caller should receive the current list of instances for the given service.
 This is essentially the `lookup` result.
 - Whenever the given service's list of instances changes.
 The backend implementation has full control over how and when its service records get updated, but it must notify `handler` when the instances list becomes different from the previous result.

-A new `SubscriptionToken` must be created for each `subscribe` request, and when the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `handler`.
+A new `CancellationToken` must be created for each `subscribe` request, and when the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `handler`.

 The backend implementation must also notify via `onTerminate` when it has to terminate subscription for any reason (e.g., the service discovery instance is shutting down), so that the subscriber can submit another `subscribe` request.